Shrey-Viradiya/shrey-viradiya.github.io/content/pages/contact.md

 # Get in Touch.

-If you've got an inquiry for a job or project,drop me a line at hello@hello.com or fill the form right here.
+If you want to contact me, just drop me a line at shreyviradiya@gmail.com